AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-From 2011 to 2021, there were 1,279 fatal crashes that involved speeding in Oregon, according to data from the National Highway Traffic Safety Administration.
-This number accounts for 29 percent of all fatal crashes.
-In 2017, speeding was a factor in 38 percent of deadly crashes, which was a decade high.
+From 2021-2024 there were 1,841 fatal crashes that involved speeding in Oregon, according to data from the National Highway Traffic Safety Administration (NHTSA).
+From 2021 to 2022, speeding was a factor in 29 percent of deadly crashes, which was a decade high.
 Not only is speeding dangerous, it can also result in fines, license suspensions, and higher car insurance premiums.
 Let’s look at the real impact of speeding in the Beaver State.

 Insurance After a Speeding Ticket in Oregon